MilanStaffehl/TNG-Cluster-paper/ROADMAP.md

 **Task:** Plot a 2D histogram of temperature-radial distance weighted by gas fraction.

-**Goal:** Determine from this the radial temperature profile and identify regions which hold cold gas.
+**Goal:** Determine from this the radial temperature profile and identify regions which hold cool gas.

 **Result:** pending